Sebastien-Le/SensoryDataScience/chapters/chapter4.md

 <codeblock id="04_16">
 </codeblock>

-Once the information added, you wan use it as supplementary variables.
+Once the information added, you can use it as supplementary variables.

 </exercise>